 And any alterations made in one ledger prompt the others to register automatically.
-It eliminates the possibility of the involvement of any third-party verification since every transaction is a trustworthy system with no need for third parties for validation.
-This futuristic technology is suitable for transactions involving assets, goods, money, or content.
+It eliminates the possibility of the involvement of any third- party verification since every transaction is a trustworthy system without third-party validation.
+This futuristic technology suits transaction involving assets, goods, money, or content.

 There are mainly four types of blockchain networks:

-This type of blockchain is a non-restrictive distributed ledger, and anyone with internet access can sign in to become an authorized node.
+This type of blockchain is a non-restrictive distributed ledger; anyone with internet access can sign in to become an authorized node.

 Note: You need to follow security protocols using a public blockchain.

 The private type of blockchain is a restrictive ledger operating in a closed network.
-Private organizations use private blockchain with restricted access.
+Private organizations use private blockchains with restricted access.
 And mostly, only chosen members are part of this type of blockchain.
-The member organization has complete control over its security, permissions, and accessibility.
+The member organization controls its security, permissions, and accessibility.